 Storing your guitar in a hard shell case is important because it is less likely to be damaged.
 If something should ever be accidentally dropped on the case, it won’t hurt the guitar.
 Whereas a soft case might let the finish or body be damaged.

-Using a hard shell case and a guitar humidity system will also lock in the right amount of moisture to preserve the wood.
-This is the optimal condition for any guitar in order to prevent damage from long term storage.
+Using a hard shell case and a guitar humidity system will also lock in the right amount of moisture.
+This is a great way to preserve the wood.
+This is the optimal condition for any guitar to prevent damage from long-term storage.

 You also want to make sure that the temperature is on the cooler side, as any adhesives will remain strong.
-Warmer temperatures could weaken the glue used in some guitars, which would compromise the integrity.
+Warmer temperatures could weaken the glue used in some guitars.
+This would compromise the integrity.

 When should you loosen guitar strings?